ernestas-poskus/out13-vagrant/README.md

 ### MIT License

-Copyright (C) 2012 by Sergio Galván
+Copyright (C) 2012 by Ernestas Poškus

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal